etanzapinsky/mongoose/docs/WhitePaper.md

 English-like syntax, which may be less familiar to programmers experienced with C or Java, whom our language targets.

-Additionally, Mongoose will be tailored towards agent based modelling, while Simula and SIMSCRIPT are not, and use a concurrent process model.^[[4]](#ftnt4)^ While software like ExtendSim, Simio, AnyLogic, or Flexsim allow for ABM, they are not full languages.
+Additionally, Mongoose will be tailored towards agent-based modelling, while Simula and SIMSCRIPT are not, and use a concurrent process model.^[[4]](#ftnt4)^ While software like ExtendSim, Simio, AnyLogic, or Flexsim allow for ABM, they are not full languages.